Director: Luca Guadagnino

 Elsewhere objects come to the fore again.
 A cheap digital watch holds our attention throughout an entire day in the film’s internal diary.
 It’s positioning and relation to Elio becomes suspenseful as the young man counts down the hours to an important confrontation.
 The object itself, small and innocuous, becomes heavy in the frame though its relative size remains small.
 Our eyes seek it out as the sequence unfurls.

 This smartly woven chain of scenes aside, the removal of so much expected dramatic tension does affect how it feels watching it.
 At 132 minutes, this languid summer comes to feel a shade over exposed, and the very lack of usual hand holds makes us unsure of the film’s final shape and thus how to gauge where we are in the story overall.
 In short it can feel like coasting.
 Call Me By Your Name is idealised like a memory.
 The whole picture feels like it is taking place in the mind of Elio, older, as he recollects on perhaps the defining year of his life.
 Memories change their own shape over time; some elements are softened, others become more specific.
 That’s how this film feels; not like the events themselves, but how they have endured in recollection.
-Like the artifacts pulls from the sea by Professor Perlman, they are not originals but sacred relics onto which new significance has been applied.
+Like the artifacts pulled from the sea by Professor Perlman, they are not originals but sacred relics onto which new significance has been applied.
 Fittingly, the film ripens in the aftermath once you can reflect on it and accentuate its perfections.
 The rest falls away.